sgorgun/floyd-warshall-task-python/README_short.md

 ## Purpose

-The coding exercise is designed to test knowledge of the following concepts:
+The coding exercise is designed to test your knowledge of the following concepts:

-* Floyd-Warshall algorithm
+* The Floyd-Warshall algorithm

 ## Overview

 The coding exercise covers the following practical problems:
-* Finding all-pairs shortest path
+* Finding the all-pairs shortest path